.

 Japanese Pavilion, Japan at Venice Biennale of Art - Giardini, Castello - City of Venice

-The 59th Biennale Arte will open to the public on 23 April.
-But on the 20th, 21st and 22nd there will be the various openings and collateral events that always suddenly animate the Venetian artistic life.
-The awards ceremony will take place on the day of the opening to the public.
+The 60th Biennale Arte will open to the public on April 20.
+But on the 17th, 18th and 19th there will be the various events and collateral events that always enliven suddenly Venetian artistic life.
+The awards ceremony will take place the day of opening to the public.

-The invited artists are 213 from 58 countries.
-There are 26 Italian artists, 180 the first participations in the International Exhibition, 1433 the works and objects on display, 80 new productions.
+The exhibition will be divided into between the Central Pavilion in the Giardini and the Arsenale, including 213 artists from 88 nations.
+There are 26 Italian artists, 180 first participations in the International Exhibition, 1433 works and objects on display, 80 new productions.

-The title of the exhibition at the Japanese Pavilion is Dumb Type New Work 2022.
+The title of the exhibition at the Japanese Pavilion is Compose.

 Artists: